Model WHS Laws

 Staying on the temporary register

-• when your employment details change
+• when your employment details change, or

-• when your personal details change
+• when your personal details change.

 You may contact People Strategies for queries about the temporary register.